tytydraco/yessleep/out/I_pick_and_sell_locks_for_a_living_These_are_some_of_my_most_unusual_calls.md

 I don’t mean it was unremarkable.
 I mean it was *completely* empty.
 No furniture.
 No wallpaper.
 No upper floors or any staircases leading up there.
 Just empty space starting from the foundation and going up to the roof three stories up.
 Like someone built the exterior as a façade to hide something.
 Except, there was nothing to hide.
 Just a void where an interior should have been.

 The longer I stood inside, the more I got the feeling I wasn’t supposed to be there.
 The kind of feeling you’d get if you were trespassing onto government property.
-The kind of feeling that you're not alone.
+The kind of feeling that screams you're not alone.

 Paul and I didn’t say anything.
 We just looked at each other, backed out, got into our cars and drove home.